UniMath/agda-unimath/src/foundations/13-function-extensionality-solutions.lagda.md

   universal-property-dependent-universal-property-contr a dup-contr {l} X =
     dup-contr {l} (λ x → X)

+  abstract
     is-equiv-ev-point-universal-property-contr :
       (a : A) → ({l : Level} → universal-property-contr l a) →
       is-equiv (ev-point' a {A})
     is-equiv-ev-point-universal-property-contr a up-contr =
       up-contr A

+  abstract
     is-contr-is-equiv-ev-point :
-    (a : A) → is-equiv (ev-point' a) → is-contr A is-contr-is-equiv-ev-point a H =
+      (a : A) → is-equiv (ev-point' a {X = A}) → is-contr A
+    pr1 (is-contr-is-equiv-ev-point a H) = a
+    pr2 (is-contr-is-equiv-ev-point a H) =
-    pair a ( htpy-eq
+      htpy-eq
         ( ap
           ( pr1)
           ( eq-is-contr'
             ( is-contr-map-is-equiv H a)
             ( pair (λ x → a) refl)
-                 ( pair id refl))))
+            ( pair id refl)))

+  abstract
     is-contr-universal-property-contr :
       (a : A) →
       ({l : Level} → universal-property-contr l a) → is-contr A is-contr-universal-property-contr a up-contr =
       is-contr-is-equiv-ev-point a
         ( is-equiv-ev-point-universal-property-contr a up-contr)

+  abstract
     is-contr-dependent-universal-property-contr :
       (a : A) →
       ({l : Level} → dependent-universal-property-contr l a) → is-contr A is-contr-dependent-universal-property-contr a dup-contr =
       is-contr-universal-property-contr a
         ( universal-property-dependent-universal-property-contr a dup-contr)

+  abstract
     dependent-universal-property-contr-is-contr :
       (a : A) → is-contr A →
       {l : Level} → dependent-universal-property-contr l a dependent-universal-property-contr-is-contr a H {l} P =
       is-equiv-has-inverse
         ( ind-singleton-is-contr a H P)
         ( comp-singleton-is-contr a H P)
         ( λ f →
           eq-htpy
             ( ind-singleton-is-contr a H
               ( λ x → Id (ind-singleton-is-contr a H P (f a) x) (f x)) ( comp-singleton-is-contr a H P (f a))))

+  abstract
     universal-property-contr-is-contr :
       (a : A) → is-contr A → {l : Level} → universal-property-contr l a
     universal-property-contr-is-contr a H =
       universal-property-dependent-universal-property-contr a
         ( dependent-universal-property-contr-is-contr a H)

   equiv-universal-property-contr :
     (a : A) → is-contr A → {l : Level} (X : UU l) → (A → X) ≃ X
-  equiv-universal-property-contr a H X =
+  pr1 (equiv-universal-property-contr a H X) = ev-point' a pr2 (equiv-universal-property-contr a H X) =
-    pair
-      ( ev-point' a)
-      ( universal-property-contr-is-contr a H X)
+    universal-property-contr-is-contr a H X

+  abstract
     is-equiv-self-diagonal-is-equiv-diagonal :
       ({l : Level} (X : UU l) → is-equiv (λ x → const A X x)) → is-equiv (λ x → const A A x) is-equiv-self-diagonal-is-equiv-diagonal H = H A

+  abstract
     is-contr-is-equiv-self-diagonal :
       is-equiv (λ x → const A A x) → is-contr A is-contr-is-equiv-self-diagonal H =
       tot (λ x → htpy-eq) (center (is-contr-map-is-equiv H id))

+  abstract
     is-contr-is-equiv-diagonal :
       ({l : Level} (X : UU l) → is-equiv (λ x → const A X x)) → is-contr A is-contr-is-equiv-diagonal H =
       is-contr-is-equiv-self-diagonal
         ( is-equiv-self-diagonal-is-equiv-diagonal H)

+  abstract
     is-equiv-diagonal-is-contr :
       is-contr A →
       {l : Level} (X : UU l) → is-equiv (λ x → const A X x) is-equiv-diagonal-is-contr H X =
       is-equiv-has-inverse
         ( ev-point' (center H))
         ( λ f → eq-htpy (λ x → ap f (contraction H x))) ( λ x → refl)

   equiv-diagonal-is-contr :
     {l : Level} (X : UU l) → is-contr A → X ≃ (A → X)
-  equiv-diagonal-is-contr X H =
-    pair (const A X) (is-equiv-diagonal-is-contr H X)
+  pr1 (equiv-diagonal-is-contr X H) = const A X pr2 (equiv-diagonal-is-contr X H) = is-equiv-diagonal-is-contr H X

 -- We conclude that the properties in the exercise hold for the unit type